369geofreeman/machine-learning-algorithms-and-data-structures/Data-Structures/Linked-Lists/README.md

 A quick look at arrays will help show the strengths of a linked list so that's what we we will do

 An array allocates memory for all of it's elements as one block of memory heaped together.
-As seen below where we have an array with capacity 5.
+As seen below where we have an array with a capacity of 5.

 <img src="img/img1.png" alt="learning flow img" width="500"/>

 Each element in the array gets it's own space in the array and can be accessed directly, usually using the [] syntax.
-Once the array is set up, accessing elements via the index like this "array[element]", is fast, in fact it is O(1) notation.
+Once the array is set up, accessing elements via the index like this "array[element]", is fast, in fact it is of O(1) notation.

 This has some drawbacks though, More often than not, the size of the array is specified at compile time and fixed at runtime.
-Inserting new elements, especially at the front is expensive becausewe then need to shift all the elements to make room for the new one.
+Inserting new elements, especially at the front is expensive because we then need to shift all the elements to make room for the new one.
 Insersion is of O(n) complexity.

 A list in python is a dynamic array and when it's created, internally in memory, some capacity will be alocated.
-Once we are close to using up the allocated memory, the way dynamic arrays work is, due to the memory space around the allocated space being most likely used for something else, it will find a new space in the memory (ram) that can accomidate the new requirements with the additional capacity and copy all the elements over.
+Once we are close to using up the allocated memory, the way dynamic arrays work is, due to the memory space around the allocated space being most likely used for something else, it will find a new space in the memory (ram) that can accommodate the new requirements with the additional capacity and copy all the elements over.

 This usually looks like this
 ```
 	additional capacity = original size capacity * 2
 ```
 which will fit the new elements and any additional ones that might be needed.
 As you probably guessed, once this new space is almost full the cycle repeats and a new, bigger sppace is found etc.
 The image below shows this